Eomm/massive-wax/README.md

   -m, --match=match                    [default: .js$|.json$] the files that match this pattern will be processed

   -p, --processor=processor            (required) the processor(s) that will modify the cloned repo.
-It can be a file or
+It must be a node
-                                       a global package
+                                       module

   -r, --repo=repo                      (required) the URL repo to upgrade.
 If it is a file, each line of the file must
                                        be a repo URL

   -t, --pr-title=pr-title              [default: automatic PR] the title of the PR

-  -w, --work-path=work-path            [default: C:\Users\behem\workspace\massive-wax] current working directory
+  -w, --work-path=work-path            [default: C:\Users\behem\workspace\massive-wax] current working directory: where
+                                       cloning the repos

 DESCRIPTION
   ...